patilnabhi/portfolio/_posts/2015-12-11-baxter-project.md

 * The project consists of 3 major elements:
     * **Image processing**: [OpenCv] is used as a tool to detect objects & process images from baxter's camera.
 A transformation of the objects in the image frame is obtained.
     * **Moving baxter's arms**: [MoveIt!] is used as a tool to move baxter's arms to pick and place objects.
     * **Planning scene**: MoveIt! is also used to visualize the planning scene in [Rviz] - a 3D visualization tool for ROS.
 Planning scene consisted of objects present around baxter.
-The main purpose was not only to visualize the scene, but also to prevent baxter from colliding with these objects.
+The main purpose was not only to visualize the scene, but also to prevent baxter from colliding with these objects

-* **Future work**:
+**Future work**:

 * Improved camera calibration
 * GUI development: A Graphical User Interface (GUI) that allows user to click an object in the virtual world (e.g in [Gazebo]), and pick and place that particular object.

 [http://patilnabhi.github.io/baxter_two]: http://patilnabhi.github.io/baxter_two
 [ROS]: http://www.ros.org/